semanticize/semanticizest/doc/index.rst

 Welcome to semanticizest's documentation!
 =========================================

-semanticizest (Semanticizer, STandalone) is a library for entity linking (also known as wikification.)
+semanticizest (Semanticizer, STandalone) is a package for entity linking (also known as wikification.)